CNG and Hydrogen Cylinders: Types, Generations, and Applications

 Type 4 Cylinder (CNG Cylinder Type IV)

-• Material: Plastic or polymer liner with full composite wrap (carbon fiber or fibreglass).
+- Material: Plastic or polymer liner with full composite wrap (carbon fibre or fibreglass).

 Choosing a Type 4 Cylinder: Ideal for applications requiring the utmost in weight reduction, such as high-performance vehicles, hydrogen cars, and where efficiency is paramount.
 UMOE advanced composite work pressures (WP) available up 450 bars.